Tesla tumbles and Alphabet rises to keep Wall Street near its records

-The S&P 500 was 0.2% higher in morning trading after setting an all-time high the day before.
-The Dow Jones Industrial Average was down 204 points, or 0.5%, as of 10 a.m.
+The S&P 500 was 0.2% higher in afternoon trading, coming off its all-time high set the day before.
+The Dow Jones Industrial Average was down 209 points, or 0.5%, as of 1:05 p.m.
 Eastern time, and the Nasdaq composite was 0.2% higher.

-But a 7.9% drop for Tesla kept the market in check.
-Elon Musk’s electric-vehicle company reported results for the spring that were roughly in line with or above analysts’ expectations, and Musk is trying to highlight Tesla’s moves into AI and robotaxis.
+But an 8.9% drop for Tesla kept the market in check.
+Elon Musk's electric-vehicle company reported results for the spring that were roughly in line with or above analysts' expectations, and Musk is trying to highlight Tesla's moves into AI and robotaxis.

 The focus, though, remains on how Musk’s foray into politics is turning off potential customers, and he said several rough quarters may be ahead as “we’re in this weird transition period where we’ll lose a lot of incentives in the U.S.”